-In addition to her judicial experience, which includes presiding over justice court jury trials, her background includes having formerly served as Executive Director of Florence Crittenton Services of Arizona, Inc., a non-profit residential treatment center and outpatient clinic for abused, abandoned and delinquent teenage girls, ages 12-17.
+In addition to her judicial experience, which includes presiding over multiple jury trials, her background includes having formerly served as Executive Director of Florence Crittenton Services of Arizona, Inc., a non-profit residential treatment center and outpatient clinic for abused, abandoned and delinquent teenage girls, ages 12-17.
 She also served as the Executive Director of Arizona Attorneys for Criminal Justice during its formative stages.
 Donna was one of the founding members of the Coalition of Arizonans to Abolish the Death Penalty (CAADP) and previously served on its Steering Committee.
 In addition, Donna is a board member of National C.U.R.E., a criminal justice reform agency headquartered in Washington, D.C.
 She is a Registered Principal Lobbyist at the Arizona State Legislature for Middle Ground Prison Reform.
 Middle Ground is the state's only official lobbying/advocacy organization whose sole purpose is to protect and define the rights, privileges and responsibilities of prisoners and their supporters.

 Donna is an international speaker on the issues of prison and jail reform.
 She was a guest speaker to the International Conference on Human Rights & Prison Reform in New York, and made presentations at the Pacific Sociological Association's Annual Conference in Vancouver, British Columbia.
 She is frequently a guest speaker/presenter at civic and community groups and to college and university classes throughout Arizona.
-She has appeared on CBS "60 Minutes," The Bill Moyers Program, numerous PBS specials, and is regularly contacted by the Associated Press and other print media organizations for her views on prison-related issues.
+She has appeared on CBS "60 Minutes," The Bill Moyers Program, numerous PBS specials, and is regularly contacted by the Associated Press and other print and electronic media organizations for her views on prison-related issues.
 Middle Ground has been invited by the Arizona World Affairs Council, in cooperation with the U.S. State Department, to participate each year since 2001 in hosting international visitors from countries throughout the world who are studying the United States justice/correctional system.

 JAMES J. HAMM , J.D., is a former life-term prisoner in the Arizona Department of Corrections.
 In 1974, James was sentenced to 25 years to Life in prison for a drug-related homicide.
 His sentence was later reduced (commuted) to 16.5 years to Life by then-Gov. Rose Mofford based upon his exemplary accomplishments and behavior.
 He was granted parole in 1992 and granted an absolute discharge from his sentence in 2001.
 While in prison, James earned a summa cum laude bachelor's degree from Northern Arizona University in Applied Sociology with an extended major in Corrections.
 James also tutored staff and other prisoner/students; wrote grants for library and counseling services and served as the inmate representative on the Grievance Review Committee.
 His prison volunteerism record was outstanding and he earned the respect of staff and inmates alike.
 While in prison, James assisted Middle Ground in the successful filing of several successful civil rights lawsuits which protected the rights of inmates to receive mail; visit, and protect their lawfully obtained property.
 James and Donna also challenged illegal DOC policies on the attendance of members of the public to hearings conducted by the Board of Executive Clemency (then called the Board of Pardons and Paroles).
-He is current a Plaintff, with Donna Hamm, in litigation challenging the background check fee imposed on prison visitors in Arizona; the fee is actually an illegal tax.

 After release from prison, James was admitted to the ASU College of Law after scoring in the 96th percentile (nationwide) on LSAT exams.
 He graduated law school and passed the bar exam, but was not admitted to practice.
 The hearings before the Arizona Supreme Court Character and Fitness Committee were clearly biased (two members of the committee had to be removed from it for bias, but they did not voluntarily disclose their bias in advance of being removed) and the decision not to admit James was clearly pre-determined by the Character and Fitness Committee and by the Arizona Supreme Court.
 However, James has taken the high road throughout all of the challenges he has faced as an "ex offender" and he continues to serve as a role model for reintegrated prisoners and their families, as well as for other citizens.
 His story is one of inspiration and redemption.